Skip to content

 Other methods to access KV

-You can also write key-value pairs from the command line with Wrangler and write data via the API.
+You can also write key-value pairs from the command line with Wrangler and write data via the REST API.